 The first-gen Amazon Echo was the first smart speaker available in the UK, but a year on the choice is much broader.
-Google now has a range of Home speakers which covers just about all budgets (and matches the Echo Dot at £49) while Apple is about to launch the high-end HomePod.
+Google now has a range of Home speakers which covers just about all budgets (and matches the Echo Dot at £49) while Apple has finally launched the high-end HomePod.

 The Echo 2 is essentially a shrunk-down version of the original with softer, less industrial styling at a lower price.
 It has interchangeable shells which allow you to change your mind about its colour or finish: there are fabric, metal-effect and wooden options.
 Sound familiar?
 That’s because it’s exactly what you can do with the Google Home.

 What is the price of the Echo 2?

 The original Echo (now discontinued) cost £149.99, so £89.99 for the second-generation model is a good deal indeed.
 You can buy an Echo 2 from Amazon, of course.

 There are differences which we’ll get into in a moment.

 In a YouGov survey published in April 2018, it was revealed that Amazon's Echo family holds 75% of the UK smart speaker market.